The U.S. will leave the Paris climate accord on Nov. 4. But voters will decide for how long.

 If Trump wins reelection and keeps the United States out of the international effort to slow climate change, many experts believe that much of the country will move forward without him.
 Individual states already are pursuing greener energy policies, electric cars are becoming more affordable and sales are increasing, and renewable technologies like wind and solar are getting cheaper and growing rapidly.

-The group America’s Pledge, founded by former California governor Jerry Brown and former New York mayor Mike Bloomberg, has calculated that a coalition of states, cities and businesses representing 70 percent of the U.S. gross domestic product will cut greenhouse gas emissions by 19 percent from 2005 levels by implementing “bottom-up” standards.
+The group America’s Pledge, founded by former California governor Jerry Brown and former New York mayor Mike Bloomberg, has calculated that a coalition of states, cities and businesses representing 70 percent of the U.S. gross domestic product will cut greenhouse gas emissions by 19 percent from 2005 levels by 2025.
+By implementing “bottom-up” standards, the cuts could reach as deep as 37 percent by 2030.

 “Despite the Trump Administration, we’ve managed to keep our Paris targets within reach,” Bloomberg said in a statement.
 “But we cannot afford another four years of climate denialism and giveaways to the fossil fuel industry.”